Abhimaru/android-lab/README.md

 ## LAB-28 -> Demonstrate use of Notification class.
 Create a notification when user click the button the notification should be displayed.

+## LAB-29 -> Demonstrate use of Telephony Manager class. print the phone details like IMEI number, sim card information, etc.

 ## LAB-30 -> Demonstrate use of mail sender.
 When user click send button the mail should be send.